hamler-lang/docs/Cheatsheet.md

 ### Strings

-In hamler, string is a list of UTF-8 unicode characters.
+In Hamler, a string is a list of UTF-8 Unicode characters.

 ```haskell
 "Hello, World!"